"Ring of Fire" Annular Solar Eclipse 2021: Date, Time and Key Facts about Surya Grahan

 What is Solar Eclipse?

 Solar Eclipse occurs when the Moon comes in between the Sun and the Earth.
 As a result, the visible disc of the Sun is partially or fully covered by the Moon.
-The shadow of Moon travels over the surface of the Earth and blocks out the Sun's light as seen from the Earth.
+The shadow of the Moon travels over the surface of the Earth and blocks out the Sun's light as seen from the Earth.
 It is a celestial phenomenon that does not occur very often.

-However, viewing the Sun during partial and annular eclipses requires special type of eye protection or indirect viewing methods.
+However, viewing the Sun during partial and annular eclipses requires a special type of eye protection or indirect viewing methods.

-When did Total Solar Eclipse occur?
+How Total Solar Eclipse occurs?

 A Total Solar Eclipse occurs when two events at the same time happen.